Prerequisite Courses

 - Technical Writing

-• Direct client/patient care: center or program for people with genetic disorders, disabilities, mental illness or behavioral problems and medically fragile in outreach, community, treatment, rehabilitation, or chronic care facilities;
+• Direct client/patient care in hospital, clinic, outreach, community, treatment, rehabilitation, or chronic care facilities;

-• Educating: children to adult students, special needs populations, community groups; and
+• Educating others: children to adult students, special needs populations, community groups; patient education;

-• Advocating: patient advocate in a hospital or community program, non-profit agencies or state programs serving individuals and/or families with genetic disorders, disabilities, or chronic medical conditions.
+• Advocacy: patient advocate in a hospital or community program, non-profit agencies or state programs serving individuals and/or families with genetic disorders, disabilities, or chronic medical conditions.